fenago/Grokking-Deep-Learning/Lab_2.md

 Think about an archer hitting a target.
 When the shot hits 2 inches too high, how much did the archer miss by?
 When the shot hits 2 inches too low, how much did the archer miss by?
 Both times, the archer missed by only 2 inches.
-The primary reason to square “how much you missed” is that it forces the output to be positive. (pred - goal_pred) could be negative in some situations, unlike actual error.
+The primary reason to square "how much you missed" is that it forces the output to be positive. (pred - goal_pred) could be negative in some situations, unlike actual error.

 Doesn’t squaring make big errors (>1) bigger and small errors (<1) smaller?